porres/pd-else/README.md

 - [sfz~] and band limited oscillators like [bl.saw~] are licensed under the BSD 2-Clause library
 - [plaits~], [osc.format], [osc.parse] and [osc.route] are licensed under the MIT library

-ELSE comes with a Live Electronics tutorial as part of its documentation written by Alexandre Torres Porres, this work is licensed under a Creative Common (CC} License.
+ELSE comes with a Live Electronics tutorial as part of its documentation written by Alexandre Torres Porres, this work is licensed under a Creative Commons (CC} License.

 For copies of the licenses and the terms, please check the 'license' subfolder.